norayehia/Ecel-with-sales-analyses/README.md

-1.perocessing data (change tpyes,sorting ,..)
+first.perocessing data (change tpyes,sorting ,..)
-2.analyses salyes (pivottables,kpi,use exceelsfucation,..)
+secondely.analyses salyes (pivottables,kpi,use exceelsfucation,..)
-3.make daschboard wirh the above to visulize with helppivot tables and shapes 4.add from insert slicer
+then.make daschboard wirh the above to visulize with helppivot tables and shapes finaly.add from insert slicer